-In 1991, he was a founder member of the highly successful group Loading Zone, which went on to tour across the continent, backing a range of South African stars including Hugh Masekela, Miriam Makeba, Brenda Fassie, Chicco and Sipho Mabuse.
+Being a founder member of the highly successful group Loading Zone back in 1991, which went on to tour across the continent, backing a range of South African stars whom are namely Hugh Masekela, Miriam Makeba, Brenda Fassie, Chicco and Sipho Mabuse.
 During this period, Jimmy also recorded with Miriam Makeba on the album "Eyes on Tomorrow", and participated in the Sun City production Sax Appeal, appearing with the likes of Rene McLean, Winston Mankunku, Robbie Jansen, Victor Ntoni and the late Duke Makasi.
-A highlight of this period was Loading Zone's Namibian tour in 1992, when they were spotted by Zairean world-music star Papa Wemba, who subsequently asked the band to back him on several dates in Namibia.
+This period was a highlight of Loading Zone's Namibian tour in 1992, when they were spotted by Zairean world-music star Papa Wemba, who subsequently asked the band to back him on several dates in Namibia.

 Jimmy was now hanging out with the likes of Robbie Jansen, Winston Mankunku and Victor Ntoni; his career was well on track.
 A year later Loading Zone was touring Namibia.
 Coincidentally, the Zairian Papa Wemba was also on tour and he invited the band to back him at several performances.
 The following year he was at the Smirnoff Jazz Festival in Grahamstown with the band Ojoyo and again in 1994 with Herb Ellis (formerly with Oscar Petersen).